Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 where T is the cost of transit goods transported through the territory of the country.

-Physical volume of foreign trade– assessment of exports or imports of goods at constant prices of one period (1 year) to obtain information on the movement of commodity mass without the influence of price changes.
+Physical volume of foreign trade– assessment of exports or imports of goods at constant prices of one period (1 year) to obtain information regarding the movement of the commodity mass without the influence of price changes.

 Physical volume index: